ozhi/chatroom/README.md

 I am working on this app for my internship at SAP Labs Bulgaria.
 Technologies used:
 * Serverside - Node.js + MongoDB, PassportJs for authentication
-* Clientside - some Javascript + some Bootstrap CSS
+* Clientside - Javascript & Bootstrap CSS
 * Socket.io  - Web sockets provide fast real-time communication between the server and client.

 ###Description